9to5: History

-The group has its origins in the December 1972 publication of "9to5: Newsletter for Boston Area Office Workers."
+The first concrete step toward building the movement came in December 1972 with the publication of 9to5: Newsletter for Boston Area Office Workers.
 The goal of the newsletter was to reach all clerical workers, not just women.
-About a year later, the newsletter's publishers announced the formation of Boston 9to5, a grassroots collective for women office workers that addressed issues such as low pay, lack of opportunities for advancement, sexual harassment in the workplace, and overall respect for them.
+About a year later, the newsletter's publishers announced the formation of Boston 9to5, a grassroots collective for women office workers that addressed issues such as low pay, limited advancement opportunities, workplace sexual harassment, and the lack of professional respect.

-Before the development of the movement, there had already been some laws passed to eliminate sex-based discrimination in the workplace.
-These laws being the Equal Pay Act of 1963 and Title VII of the Civil Rights Act of 1964.
-For example, Title VII of the Civil Rights Act of 1964 created the Equal Employment Opportunity Commission (EEOC) which prohibited discrimination in the workplace based on sex or sexual orientation.
-Additionally, it allowed for women to develop complaints and eventually attempt to sue their employers if they were to feel as though they were being discriminated against.
-Despite this, women in the workplace still felt underrepresented and under appreciated.

 Women who joined the 9to5 movement started as women who were first hand witnesses of the misogyny and mistreatment of women in the workplace.
 Secretaries like Fran Cicchetti, a Boston insurance secretary, were made false promises by their bosses leading them to expect training for new tasks in their jobs and possible promotions.
 When Cicchetti asked her boss about the promise he had made, her boss promoted a male to the new title.
 This brought new ideas that women should not get treated like this in the workplace and Cicchetti became an activist.
 As one of the earliest 9to5 activists, she helped join forces with other women fighting the same issues and created the "organization for women office workers."
 Eventually this turned into the 9to5 movement where Fran became the head of the finance committee and lobbied with the insurance commissioner to create new standards on job postings and promotions.